 Congrats, You’ve taken the first step in your fitness journey and joined the gym!
 While a consistent exercise regime will keep you on the right track for health and wellness, you also need to make sure you are eating the correct foods in order to fuel your body properly.
+Grab a pen and paper, your going to need to do a little math.
 Here’s where you need to start.

 FINDING BASAL METABOLIC RATE

 In order to lose weight, you need to create a calorie deficit.
 A calorie deficit can be created by a combination of eating less food and exercising.
 The first step in planning your deficit is figuring out how many calories you need to fuel your body with daily.
 In order for your body to perform basic vital functions like breathing, pumping blood through your body, maintaining body temperature and basic brain and nerve activity – it needs fuel.
 This is called your Basal Metabolic Rate (BMR).
 If you did nothing all day and laid on the couch without moving, this BMR is the number of calories your body would need to sustain basic functions for the day.